thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 4. In the **partitioning section**:
     - Select **Manual partitioning**.
     - **Do NOT format or delete** `nvme0n1p1` through `nvme0n1p5` (your Windows partitions).
-    - Delete any existing Linux partitions to free up space.
+    - Delete any existing Linux partitions to free up space (e.g., your old Fedora partitions `nvme0n1p6` and `nvme0n1p7`).
     - Create your new NixOS partitions in the freed space:
       - An **existing EFI partition (`nvme0n1p1`)** mounted at `/boot/efi` (**do NOT format it**).
       - A **swap partition**: Create a new partition, select "swap" for its filesystem type.
 Set its size to **32 GiB**.